Gaia's promise to detect compact-object binaries: where we stand with the third data release: Comparison with detected candidates

-\autoref{fig:WD_ecc_vs_porb} compares our modeled population with the \wdlc\ candidates \citep[][]{Shahaf_2022, Shahaf_2024, Ganguly_2023} from \gaia's \nss\ catalog \citep[][]{Arenou_2023}, demonstrating that the assumed natal kicks produce a population that aligns well with \gaia\ observations in the $Ecc-\porb$ parameter space.
-Hydrodynamic simulations have shown that the during the CE-ejection, mass that has been asymmetrically ejected from the system can impart a kick of $3-8\,\kms$ \citep[][]{Sandquist_1998}.
-Furthermore, many studies have invoked the idea of WD natal-kicks to explain the distribution of WDs in star clusters \citep[][]{Kalirai_2001, Fellhauer_2003, Heyl_2007a, Heyl_2007b, Heyl_2008a, Heyl_2008b, Calamida_2008, Davis_2008, Fregeau_2009, Grondin_2024} and the observed wide binaries \citep[][]{Izzard_2010, El-badry_2018, Shariat_2023}.
+Hydrodynamic simulations indicate that asymmetric mass ejection during CE evolution can impart kicks of order $3$--$4\ \kms$ at WD birth \citep[][]{Sandquist_1998}.
+Such natal kicks have been invoked across a wide range of contexts: the deficit of WDs in nearby open clusters \citep[][]{Kalirai_2001, Fellhauer_2003}; the spatial distribution and velocity dispersion of young WDs in globular clusters \citep[][]{Davis_2006, Davis_2008, Heyl_2007a, Heyl_2007b, Heyl_2008a, Heyl_2008b, Calamida_2008, Grondin_2024}; and the delayed core collapse of globular clusters\citep[][]{Fregeau_2009, Heyl_2009, Richer_2009}.
+They have likewise been proposed to account for the rotation rates of single WDs \citep[][]{Spruit_1998}, the orbital properties of wide WD--LC binaries \citep[][]{Izzard_2010, El-badry_2018, Connor_2025, Hwang_2025}, and the evolution of WD triples \citep[][]{Hamers_2019, Shariat_2023, Shariat_2025}.
+More speculatively, natal kicks may influence planetary systems---for instance, by contributing to the formation of hot Jupiters in WD binaries \citep[][]{Stephan_2024}, free-floating planets \citep[][]{Stehan_2026} and to the tidal disruption of planetesimals that drives the metal pollution of WD atmospheres \citep[][]{Stone_2015, Connor_2023, Akiba_2024}.

 The WD kick indeed provides a plausible way to reproduce the observed WD--LC parameter space; however, other mechanisms such as introducing additional recombination energy during the CE phase or CE evolution proceeding during the thermally pulsating AGB phase of the WD progenitor also offer reasonable explanations for the observed wide eccentric \wdlc\ binaries in the \nss\ catalog \citep[e.g.][]{Yamaguchi_2024b, Yamaguchi_2025}.
 While our results are robust within the assumed kick velocities, future work will explore their sensitivity to a broader range of kick scenarios.